Resident Policies and Regulations

 Keep the fire department telephone number near your phone.
 In case of a fire, call the fire department or 911 first, and then, once you are safe, call the office as soon as possible.

-Please note the location of fire extinguishers around your community.
-Your apartment may be equipped with one or more smoke detectors and/or carbon monoxide detectors.
+Please note the location of fire extinguishers around your Community.
+Your Apartment may have one or more smoke and/or carbon monoxide detectors.
 You should test each smoke detector and/or carbon monoxide detector every month and immediately replace dead or low batteries at your expense.
-If the detector is battery operated, you will hear warning beeps when the battery needs replacing.
+If the detector is battery-operated, you will hear warning beeps when the battery needs replacing.
 If the detector is electrically operated, a red light lets you know it operates correctly.
 Please call the office immediately to report smoke and/or carbon monoxide detector malfunctions or deficiencies.

 Roommates